Island Africa Talent

 Island Africa Talent is a television music competition franchise created by French producers Emmanuel Le Juez and Olivier Louyot to find new talents in African French countries.
 The winner of the show earns a contract with the African franchise of Universal Music Group along with 5 000 000 FCFA.

 The first series of the show aired on A+, a channel of the Canal + Africa Group and various local channel, from October 24 to December 12 of 2014.

-Creation and Production
+Creation and production

-Island Africa Talent is the first africanwide talent competition and was created to promote new African talents and to witness the creation of the African franchise of Universal Music Group.
+Island Africa Talent is the first African-wide talent competition and was created to promote new African talents and to witness the creation of the African franchise of Universal Music Group.

-Live shows stage took place in Yamoussoukro in Cote d'Ivoire and is watched nearly by 200 million people.
+Live shows stage took place in Yamoussoukro in Côte d'Ivoire and is watched nearly by 200 million people.